jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://en.wikipedia.org/wiki/Special:Random" target="_blank" class="button primary large">The Funny Wakeup Button</a>

 It randomly selects a Wikipedia article.
-With three clicks, I got:
+With three taps, I got:

 - Lorenz Nieberl, a German bobsledder.
 - Sandamías, a village in northern Spain with 67 residents.